cryptaz/miner-metrics/README.md

 * [ARCHITECT] get rid out of status.json
 * Add cryptocurrencies ticking and make profit dashboard
 * Extend management interface (Web UI)
+* Automated upgrade

+# Upgrade
+I will push new image to docker each new snapshot release.
+Just pull new image from docker using ```docker pull cryptaz/miner-metrics``
+However, at now, you will lose your data if you start new updated image(as you creating whole new machine).
+Best way to migrate database, is to dump InfluxDB manually, upgrade, and then import data again (if you know how to do it).
+I will look into that soon to provide automated upgrade.
+It is on my todo list.
+On each new snapshot, I will push new image to the docker repository.
+At now, you will lose your data on each new snapshot ()

 # Troubleshooting
 Some places where to find out what's going on.
 Firstly, ensure that container started by typing